 Andrew Davies settled a case of gallbladder surgery negligence brought against Cwm Taf Local Health Board, where damages totalled £190,000.

 The claimant (AJ) underwent surgery in 2001 after being diagnosed with stones in his gallbladder and bile duct.
 AJ underwent a procedure known as endoscopic sphincterotomy to remove the gallstones.
 After the procedure he began to suffer recurring pain and illness and over four years later in November 2005 was readmitted to hospital.
 Tests revealed that the gallbladder had become inflamed and required removal.
 AJ was placed on a waiting list for gallbladder removal surgery and given antibiotics as a course of treatment.

-Hugh James recovered almost £5million in compensation for client against Great Ormond Street Hospital for breach of duty.
+Hugh James recovered almost £5million for client against Great Ormond Street Hospital for breach of duty.

 Mrs E’s son developed epilepsy at the age of 7 and despite changes of medication continued to suffer erratic seizures.
 He was referred to a Consultant Neurologist at Great Ormond Street Hospital where it was decided to reduce the dose of his medications in an attempt to provoke his seizures in order for them to be recorded.

-Over £1million recovered for client against the Prince Charles Hospital in Merthyr.
+Over £1million recovered against the Prince Charles Hospital in Merthyr.

 “I consulted Hugh James after being disappointed by the advice I received from my former solicitor.
 The team at Hugh James were very professional and had reassured me that there was merit in my claim.
 They did everything possible to assist me during this difficult period, thank you”